EasyMinters/crypto-daily-brief-landing/README.md

 Our Telegram bot provides essential validator monitoring tools:

 ```
-/validator_status - Get list of all active validators with status, uptime and comission
+/validator_status - Get list of all active validators with status, uptime and commission
-/validator_status <validator_name> - Get status, uptime and comission of particular validator
+/validator_status <validator_name> - Get status, uptime and commission of particular validator
+/info - Learn more about Story Protocol (STORY)
 ```

 ---